damian-t-p/STATS32-2020/lectures.md

 * [Install R, RStudio and `tidyverse`](/install-R/).
 You *must* do this before the session, as I will not devote lecture time to it!
 If you are having trouble, attend the office hours at 9am on April 8
 * *Required reading:* [Variable types](/assets/lecture-1/Variable Types.pdf)
 * Read through the [showcase document](/assets/lecture-1/taxis.html).
-No need to study this in detail yet - document briefly demonstrates most of the techniques that we'll cover in this class, so you'll know what to look forward to!
+No need to study this in detail yet - the document briefly demonstrates most of the techniques that we'll cover in this class, so you'll know what to look forward to!

 **Materials**